CortexFoundation/cvm-runtime/docs/guide/arch.rst

   Write this section document refer to the doc:
   :ref:`Math Format <write_math_formalization>` please.

-This will give a full exhaustive explanation to CVM operators, which are defined with the macro function `CVM_REGISTER_OP`.
+This doc gives a full exhaustive explanation to CVM operators which are defined with the macro function `CVM_REGISTER_OP`.
 The formalization version source code has a strong correlation with this mathematical description, while other versions like